EtheaDev/VCLThemeSelector/README.md

 ## High-DPI Delphi App full example ##

 Also included in this repository you can find a full example of an HighDPI - VCL Themed enabled application that uses the VCLThemeSelector to change the Theme.
-You can run the demo from: Demo\Bin\SplitViewDemo.exe.
+You can run the demo from: Demo\Bin\ModernAppDemo.exe.

 ![https://github.com/EtheaDev/VCLThemeSelector/blob/master/Demo/Images/DemoPreview.jpg](https://github.com/EtheaDev/VCLThemeSelector/blob/master/Demo/Images/DemoPreview.jpg)